 If you were hurt in a Georgia delivery truck accident, it's important to speak with an experienced personal injury attorney as soon as possible to ensure the protection of your rights and legal options.

-The skilled attorneys with Van Sant Law can help you explore all potential avenues for compensation, and fight for the financial award you deserve.
-Contact us today to schedule an appointment for a free initial case consultation.
+The skilled attorneys with Van Sant Law can help you explore all potential avenues for compensation and fight for the financial award you deserve.
+Contact us by filling out our online form or call our office directly at 404.991.5950 today to schedule an appointment for a free initial case consultation.